Socialising when you are neurodivergent

 Proposed ground floor plan

 We hope to submit a planning application to Aberdeenshire Council later in the year but this is your chance to influence the design before that process.
-Please take a look at the below drawings and artists impressions then use the link to the feedback survey to give us your thoughts…
+Please take a look at the below drawings and artists impressions then use the link to the feedback survey (closes end of 20th May) to give us your thoughts…

 Scan me